PataphysicalSociety/soupault.app/site/reference-manual.md

   widget = "preprocess_element"
   selector = "pre"
   command = "cat -n"

+  # Prevent the widget from mangling preformatted text
   parse = false

+  # Set to "unix" or "windows" if you want the widget
+  # to run only on specific operating systems
+  # os_family =
 ```

 You can pass element metadata to the program for better control.